 Note: Franklin the Helper Children's Books, LLC will not utilize any of the books as part of the Franklin the Helper collection.
 The students' individual books are the sole property of that student.

-To schedule workshops for your class, group or organization:
+To learn more or to schedule workshops for your class, group, organization or individual student:

-Note: Students/child who do not speak English as their first language, or have a disability are welcome to bring an interpreter or adult assistant at no extra cost.
+Note: Students/child who do not speak English as their first language, or have a disability are welcome to bring an interpreter or adult assistant.